 one year of mathematics,

-six months of English,
+six months of English (or another language),

 six months of physics and chemistry,